The ongoing changes to the way Britain’s state pension operates have served to highlight just how much confusion and uncertainty surrounds the system.

 What the future holds

-Former pensions minister Ros Altmann recently called for the triple-lock to be scaled back, perhaps so that pensions rise in line solely with earnings or price growth every year (whichever is higher) rather than the current 2.5% minimum.
+Last year, a House of Lords committee called for the triple-lock to be removed so that pensions rise in line solely with earnings every year rather than the current 2.5% minimum.

 Frequently asked question